The Idoneth Deepkin are an army of Age of Sigmar of which some models can also be used as an Order warband for Age of Sigmar: Warcry.

 For a Quad they can use Biovoltaic Blast that does up to 6 damage to all enemy fighters within 3” (depending on the value of the ability).

 While it can be really useful in certain situations, a Quad is not easy to obtain and the Ishalen ability may come in handy more often.

 As a leader, the Lochian Prince has access to the High Tide ability allowing him to fly where is needed to boost his units.

-The Morrsarr Guard has a similar profile to the Ishlaen Guard but the 2″ range allows him to fight without being engaged, hence the extra 5 point cost.
+The Morrsarr Guard has a similar profile to the Ishlaen Guard but the 2″ range allows him to fight without being engaged making him more expensive.

-They have a range of 15″ and their special ability, Storm Fire, allows them to go from 2 Attacks per action (3 for the Icon Bearer) to 3 (4).
-1/3 damage (1/4 for the leader) may not seem much, but 15″ are a long distance to cross for many fighters.
+They have a range of 15″ and their special ability, Storm Fire, allows them to go from 2 Attacks per action to 3.
+1/3 damage may not seem much, but 15″ is a long distance to cross for many fighters.

-In melee their profile is in line with their point cost, the Icon Bearer having Strength 4 for damage 1/3 and the normal Reaver same 3 Attacks but at Strength 3.
+In melee their profile is in line with their point cost, having Strength 3 for damage 1/3.

 Elathain’s Soulraid (565 points)